ITensor/website/docs/classes/iqindex.md

 * `hasindex(IQIndex I, Index j) -> bool`

-  Return `true` if the Index `j` labels one of the sectors of the IQIndex `I`.
+  Return `true` if the Index `j` labels one of the blocks of the IQIndex `I`.

 * `findindex(IQIndex I, Index j) -> long`

-  Return the integer `n` of the sector of `I` labeled by the Index `j`. <br/>
+  Return the integer `n` of the block of `I` labeled by the Index `j`. <br/>
   The returned integer fulfills the property `I.index(n) == j`. <br/>
-  If no sector matching `j` is found, the return value is `0`.
+  If no block matching `j` is found, the return value is `0`.

 * `offset(IQIndex I, Index j) -> long`

-  Return the sum of sizes of all sectors of `I` preceding the sector corresponding to `j`.
+  Return the sum of sizes of all blocks of `I` preceding the block corresponding to `j`.

-  For example, if `j` labels the third sector, and sectors one and two have sizes 4 and 7, then offset(I,j) returns 4+7=11.
+  For example, if `j` labels the third block, and blocks one and two have sizes 4 and 7, then offset(I,j) returns 4+7=11.

 * `qn(IQIndex I, Index j) -> QN`

-  Return the quantum number of the sector labeled by `j`.<br/>
+  Return the quantum number of the block labeled by `j`.<br/>
-  If there is no matching sector, throws an exception.
+  If there is no matching block, throws an exception.

 * `findByQN(IQIndex I, QN q) -> Index`

-  Return the Index labeling the first sector whose QN matches q. <br/>
+  Return the Index labeling the first block whose QN matches q. <br/>
-  If there is no matching sector, throws an exception.
+  If there is no matching block, throws an exception.

 * `showm(IQIndex I) -> string`

-  Return a string with detailed information about the total size and individual sector sizes and quantum numbers of the IQIndex.
+  Return a string with detailed information about the total size and individual block sizes and quantum numbers of the IQIndex.

 ## Prime Level Functions